-BSN, University of Cincinnati // APRN, Ohio University
+BSN, University of Cincinnati // MSN, Ohio University

 Jessica completed her nurse practitioner program at Ohio University and has experience in a variety of primary clinical settings.
 She has clinical work experience with Cincinnati Children’s Hospital Medical Center and Dayton Children's Hospital.
 She has concentrated her continuing education heavily in evidenced based practice in diagnostic and treatment mental health.
 Jessica is known for her diagnostic expertise and treatment knowledge, which allows her to design treatment plans that include the optimal mix of evidence-based treatments and medication management.
 She is understanding of the reservations patients may have regarding the use of medication and collaborates with families to determine the right approach whether through non-medication interventions or more intensive combined treatment approaches.
 She has done additional research in using lifestyle changes, diet management, and the use of supplements to support the treatment plan.